SuhasMaddi29/CSE-564-VIS/README.md

 # CSE-564-VIS

-This Repository is to collaborate on Assignment 2A of CSE 564 VISUALIZATION course.
+This Repository is to collaborate on Assignments of CSE 564 VISUALIZATION course.